| Monthly Tech-Tip | Feb 14-15, 2026 - Major Server Upgrade Done | No tracking! No ads! |

 Key phrases linking here: ceramic tile - Learn more

 The tile industry is the largest sector of the ceramic industry.
+Few people realize its enormous scale.
+For example, in Morbi, India, alone, there are 1200 factories!
 Tile production is done at a wide range of temperatures using all manner of body and glaze types and process methods.
 While some countries use little ceramic tile, others cover every surface of their buildings with it.
 Even sidewalks.
-The quality of tile a company produces is a real testament to the expertise of their technical staff, this is because the engineering challenges in tile production are daunting indeed!
+The quality of tile a company produces is a real testament to the expertise of its technical staff (the engineering challenges in tile production are daunting).
+By far the most common industrial fabrication method is dust pressing.
+Giant hydraulic machines are used to press moist powder (at 500kg/cm2 or more) into flats that can be larger than a square meter!
+Since shrinkage is almost zero, little warpage occurs during drying.
+Glaze and engobes can be applied to the dry or newly pressed tiles.
+Wall and floor tile make up the largest portion of production.
+Floor tile must be durable, non-slip, dense, strong, easily cleaned, and very flat.
+These properties are less important for wall tile.

-Tile can be formed using many techniques.
+In small-scale production, tile can be formed using many techniques.
 Hand rolling of plastic clay is surprisingly common in traditional techniques.
-Tiles as thin at 3/16" x 12" or more can be dried very flat between flats of plaster wallboard panels (although it takes days).
+Tiles as thin at 3/16" x 12" or more can be dried between flats of plaster wallboard panels (although it takes days).
 Tile can also be extruded and wet pressed (e.g. RAM pressing).
 Engobe (having the same firing shrinkage), in plastic form, can be laminated in a thin layer on a dark-burning body to produce tiles that glaze as if they were porcelain.
 Pretty well any hand-fabrication method suffers from a critical issue: Floor and rack space.
-Drying is slow so the higher the production the greater the floor space needed.
+Drying is slow, so the higher the production the greater the floor space needed.
 And dehumidifying capacity.
 Greater capacity can be added by using a tunnel drier (where draft, heat and humidity can be controlled).

 Yes.
 The body is Plainsman M370 (~ 25 silica, 25 feldspar, 30 kaolin, 20 ball clay + talc to tune maturity), a plastic throwing clay with far too much drying shrinkage to be suitable for tile.
 It is 3.8 mm thick fired (vs. commercial tiles are 5-7mm) and 33cm (13 in) square.
 It dried absolutely flat between sheets of plasterboard.
 We have even achieved total flat drying at this size using Polar Ice.
 Bisque and glaze firing were on an alumina shelf in an electric pottery kiln (at 300F/hr up through quartz inversion on the glaze firing), a completely unsuitable method for firing tile evenly top and bottom.
 Cooling on both firings was free-fall in a fairly empty kiln.
 Yet, it is flat!
 And flexible enough that I could lay it on the cement floor and stand on it without it breaking!
 Of course, to produce these consistently, special furniture that sinks minimal heat and a kiln that can evenly apply it front and back are needed.
 This is doable for custom applications.
 Of course, to compete in the commercial market, they need to be dust-pressed and there are lots of specifications to meet.